OreCruncher/DynamicSurroundings/rtd/source/tutorials/footstep.rst

 Tutorial: Footsteps
 ===================
 This tutorial assumes that you have already created a Json configuration file.
-If you haven't please read `Tutorial: External Configuration Files <config_files.html>`__.
+If you haven't please read :ref:`tutorial-config-files`.

-If you are not familiar with Dynamic Surroundings block state specification methods please read `Tutorial: BlockState Specification <blockstate.html>`_.
+If you are not familiar with Dynamic Surroundings block state specification methods please read :ref:`tutorial-blockstate`.
 It will save you a lot of heartache.

 The "footsteps" entry in the configuration file is used to specify what sounds to play when a player is walking on or through a block::